Born from NASA technology and perfected for sleep.

 Cottagecore is all about slowing things down.
 From bringing relaxing natural vibes into your room to embracing the outdoors, we explore our top cottagecore design tips.

-At its heart, the booming cottagecore trend is all about more simplicity and less haste.
+At its heart, the blossoming cottagecore trend is all about more simplicity and less haste.

-Read on to learn how you can incorporate your favourite aspects of this rapidly blooming design trend to adorn your bedroom and the rest of your home.
+Fancy bringing some cottagecore into your very own bedroom?
+Read on to learn how you can incorporate your favourite aspects of this rapidly flourishing design trend to adorn your bedroom and the rest of your home.

 Inspired by a quaint and idealised vision of country life, cottagecore encompasses the importance of the natural world, home cooked organic food and caring for others.
 Its ideals can help to satisfy a popular desire for ‘an aspirational form of nostalgia’ as well as an escape from many forms of stress, according to its supporters.
 The New York Times called cottagecore ‘a reaction to hustle culture and the advent of personal branding.’

-Popular pastimes of the cottagecore aesthetic involve baking, walking and textile design.
+Popular pastimes of the cottagecore aesthetic involve cooking from scratch (thanks, Nara Smith!), going on countryside walks, and experimenting with arts and crafts.
 Whilst baking loaves of bread and wandering through lush pastures sounds oh-so appealing, the fashion influences of cottagecore cannot be understated either.

-Cottagecore fashion is strongly influenced by simpler, older times from the 1900s to 1950s.
-Lace, embroidery and puffed sleeves are all important aspects of this style, to give traditional 1950s vibes.
+Another way to weave the cottagecore philosophy into your daily life is through fashion.
+Cottagecore clothing is strongly influenced by simpler, older times from the 1900s to the 1950s.
+Lace, embroidery, and puffed sleeves are all classic elements of this trend.

-Other fashion staples include puffy sleeves and billowy blouses to create that pastoral attire.
+Other fashion staples include billowy blouses, dungarees, and bandanas in the hair, to capture that laid-back countryside vibe.
 If that hasn’t already set your imagination alight, let’s explore other ways the cottagecore aesthetic is influencing interiors.

-Cottagecore has also become an interior design trend based around florals and nostalgic patterns, to create a strong pastoral vibe.
-Helpfully its aesthetic is ideal for all rooms of the house, from kitchens to bathrooms, and living rooms to bedrooms.
+Cottagecore has also become an interior design trend, based around florals and nostalgic patterns, to create a strong pastoral vibe.
+Helpfully, its aesthetic is ideal for all rooms of the house, from kitchens to bathrooms, and living rooms to bedrooms.
+One of the leading content creators is @ourlittlebrickcottage, who shares her renovated English countryside cottage life in sweetly curated videos, all centred around enjoying the “quiet life”…

-Here are some simple ideas that you can use to give your own home a feel reminiscent of living in a simple cottage in the old English countryside:
+Want to weave some cottagecore magic into your bedroom?
+Here are some simple ideas that you can use to give your own home a feel reminiscent of living in a quaint cottage in the old English countryside:

-Floral patterned wallpaper, rugs, vases and cushions enable you to create a natural, soft look that can have a calming effect.
-Make the most of charity shops and ask friends or relatives if they’ve got any decorative plates, flower pots or trinkets they no longer want.
+Top tip: Make the most of charity shops or ask friends and relatives if they’ve got any decorative floral plates, flowerpots, or trinkets they no longer want.
 Reusing and recycling are key aspects of cottagecore.

-In the bedroom, you can layer high-quality bed linen in neutral shades, with thick woven wool blankets for that cottagecore feel, along with pastoral print cushions and plenty of candles to provide a soft, warm and natural glow.
-Next, you might want to invest in some wooden furniture to complete your bedroom.
+Now that we’ve covered your soft furnishings, you might want to invest in some wooden furniture to complete your bedroom look.
 Our wooden beds come in a variety of rustic styles and finishes to suit almost any room.
 Fitting right into the cottagecore theme of sustainability, our wooden bed frames are sure to stand the test of time.

 Cottagecore emphasises a connection with nature, sustainable living, recycling and upcycling through activities such as knitting, sewing, and gardening.
 By focusing on ‘traditional’ crafts like weaving, you can help to preserve the past and safeguard the future.
 You can also help to give a new lease of life to practices that may otherwise start to die out, reducing waste and diminishing our growing reliance on consumer culture.

-Its ‘make do and mend’ and ‘it’s the little things in life’ attitudes that are what makes cottagecore more than just a style trend.
+It’s ‘make do and mend’ and ‘it’s the little things in life’ attitudes make cottagecore more than just a style trend.
 It’s a more ethical and mindful way of life with significant benefits to your mental health.

-If this sounds appealing, there are so many ways you can interpret the cottagecore trend that you’re bound to find one that you can weave into your life.
-Whether that’s incorporating more greenery into your home or creating your very own custom bedspread, slowing down and finding appreciation in life’s smallest moments is a trend we think well worth celebrating.
+There are so many ways you can interpret the cottagecore trend that you’re bound to find one that you can weave into your life.
+Whether that’s incorporating more greenery into your home or creating your very own custom quilted blanket, slowing down and finding appreciation in life’s smallest moments is a trend we think is well worth celebrating.

 Shop the look: